 - My actions affected the whole.
 If the participants in the course were stuck, each staff member had to look and see where we may have fallen out of integrity.
 Once that was cleaned up, the course started moving again.
 I had to take full responsibility that I had the power to change an outcome by affecting the whole.

-- It was bigger than me and my own fears.
-I remember my Ropes Course Manager training and hearing my fear blasting in my head (what the heck are you doing??) then out of my mouth was “Tyrol, Tyrol, This is the RCM.
-Come in.
-Over.”
+- It was bigger than my own fears.
+I remember my Ropes Course Manager training and hearing my fear blasting in my head (What the heck are you doing?).

 Here is Werner Erhard speaking about authenticity!